guidance-ai/llgtrt/README.md

 if you want to invoke it directly later.
 `PORT` defaults to 3000.

+### Update configuration

 You can pass additional arguments after the engine path.
 Try running `./docker/run.sh /path/to/hf-models/model-engine --help` for more info.
+Most of the options are specified in configuration files, but which configuration files are used can be modified with command line arguments.

+By default, llgtrt will use chat template from `tokenizer_config.json`.

+If present, it will also read `tokenizer_config_llgtrt.json` from the same directory and apply any keys from it to `tokenizer_config.json`.
+Afterwards, if `chat_template.j2` file is found, it will be used as the chat template.

+You can also modify TensortRT-LLM's runtime configuration with `runtime.json` file and `llguidance_parser` configuration with `llguidance.json`.
+This is optional, see below.

 The `--help` has up-to-date info on `runtime.json` file - the options can be specified either in these files (replace `-` with `_`) or on command line.